opa334/TrollStore/README.md

 7. You can now delete the "GTA Car Tracker" app, it is no longer needed.

-8. Open TrollStore and press "Install ldid" in the Settings tab, then read the information under "Persistence", and install the Persistence Helper into a system app if want persistence.
+8. Open TrollStore and press "Install ldid" in the Settings tab, then read the information under "Persistence", and install the Persistence Helper into a system app if you want persistence.

 9. Done, you can now share IPA files with TrollStore and they will be permanently installed on your device.